False claims blur line between mass shootings, 2020 politics

 The first tweet linking O’Rourke to the Odessa shooter appears to have come in shortly after 1 p.m.
 Central time on Sunday from an account with bot-like tendencies, said Nir Hauser, the chief technology officer for VineSight, which tracks viral misinformation trending online.

-Twitter suspended the offending account by Wednesday but by then the claim was widely shared on social media.
+Twitter temporarily suspended the offending account Wednesday only to eventually reinstate it.
+But by then the claim was widely shared on social media.
 Twitter did not respond to a request for comment.

 Shaffer was among those who retweeted it, adding: “It sounds again like the ‘system’ failed — Seth Ator had a criminal record and was a @BetoORourke supporter … this supports my belief that Progressives should be prohibited from owning or having access to weapons — they clearly cannot be trusted with this responsibility.”